Neurotech-Hub/Carousel/Carousel_Controller/README.md

 - **"No magnet detected at target position" error:** Position may have drifted due to missed steps.
 Run `home` again to re-initialize
 - **Motor not moving:** Check that ENABLE_PIN is LOW and driver is powered
 - **Inaccurate positioning:** Verify driver DIP switch settings match 800 pulses/revolution

+---

+## Beam Breaker Door Control

+The system uses two IR beam breakers to determine mouse direction through the doorway and control when to close the door.

+- **S1 (A0)**: Mainchamber side (inside)
+- **S2 (A1)**: Subchamber side (outside)
+- **Threshold:** 300 (analog units)
+- **Debounce:** 3 consecutive reads, 30 ms apart

+### Behavior
+- When the carousel arrives at a position and confirms the magnet, the door opens and beam monitoring starts.
+- The door remains open indefinitely until the correct exit sequence is observed.

+### Sequences
+- **Entry:** S1 break → S2 break → Mouse is in subchamber (door stays open)
+- **Exit:** S2 break → S1 break → Mouse returned to mainchamber → Door closes immediately

+### Notes
+- While beam monitoring is active, movement commands (`p1`-`p12`) are rejected; close the door first.
+- Manual `close` overrides beam monitoring and closes the door immediately.
+- `status` shows current beam monitoring state and live sensor readings.

+### Sensor Testing
+Use `beam` to print 10s of diagnostics for S1 and S2 (raw values and BLOCKED/CLEAR), helpful for aligning sensors and validating the threshold.